-Major Initiatives Completed by the Redevelopment Agency in Fiscal Year 2018
+Major Initiatives Completed by the Redevelopment Agency in Fiscal Year 2019

 - The Tax Cuts and Jobs Act of 2017 created a new financial program called "Opportunity Funds," which allows investors to defer and reduce their capital gains tax bills in exchange for investing in economically distressed areas referred to as "Opportunity Zones."
-Twenty-two "Opportunity Zones" have been designated in the City of Las Vegas. - The Agency has contributed \$231,768 in matching Visual Improvement Program money toward exterior building renovations for businesses located in the City's Redevelopment Areas.
-This resulted in almost \$1.65 million in private investment to improve rundown facilities and reduce urban blight. - The Agency created the Multi-Family Residential Visual and Interior Improvement Program.
-This program is intended to provide a property owner with the financial assistance for substantial rehabilitation and renovation of multifamily residential properties, substantial upgrades to multifamily properties that have changed ownership and the conversion of office/retail/industrial properties to multifamily residential.
-The Agency also provided \$95,000 in matching assistance with \$474,614 from private investments.
-Another \$680,000 in projects are under contract, which are not expected to be completed until fiscal year 2019. - The Agency provided funding in the amount of \$300,000 for the Las Vegas Medical District (LVMD) for the targeted industry medical program.
-This program is intended to provide property owners and/or business owners financial assistance for undertaking the interior and exterior rehabilitation, renovation and/or expansion of commercial or industrial properties for designated targeted industries relocating or expanding in specific areas of the Las Vegas Medical District.
-The program rebates expenses, up to a maximum of \$50,000, of a project's renovation/conversion/expansion costs for qualifying industries in the designated areas. - Fremont Street Experience has redesigned and commenced a \$31.8 million renovation to the celestial canopy over its pedestrian mall.
-The Agency contributed \$11.6 million toward the upgrades, which are expected to be completed by December 2019.
+Twenty-two "Opportunity Zones" have been designated in the City of Las Vegas.
+To date, several projects in downtown Las Vegas, including two multi-family projects in Symphony Park, are being funded via the program. - The Agency has contributed \$25,000 in matching Visual Improvement Program money toward exterior building renovations for businesses located in the City's Redevelopment Areas.
+This resulted in almost \$170,000 in private investment to improve rundown facilities and reduce urban blight.
+Another \$108,000 in projects are under contract, which are not expected to be completed until fiscal year 2020. - The Agency created the Multi-Family Residential Visual and Interior Improvement Program.
+This program is intended to provide a property owner with the financial assistance for substantial rehabilitation and renovation of multifamily residential properties, substantial upgrades to multifamily properties that have changed ownership, and the conversion of office/retail/industrial properties to multifamily residential.
+The Agency also provided \$435,000 in matching assistance with \$1.99 million from private investments.
+Another \$4.25 million in projects are under contract, which are not expected to be completed until fiscal year 2020. - Fremont Street Experience has redesigned and commenced a \$31.8 million renovation to the celestial canopy over its pedestrian mall.
+The Agency contributed \$14.8 million in fiscal year 2019 toward the upgrades, which are expected to be completed by December 2019. - The Agency partnered with Blackstone and the World Market Center to design and begin construction on a \$105 million, 315,000 square foot convention center adjacent to Symphony Park in downtown Las Vegas.
+The Agency contribution is approximately \$30 million to be paid in annual reimbursements of future property tax payments made to the Agency from the project.
+This agreement was approved by the Agency Board on September 8, 2018, but will not be fully executed until the convention center project is completed, which is anticipated in July 2020.